Ngocnguyenlab/solar-forecasting-meta-analysis/README.md

   <p align="center">

  The database was analyzed using statistical methods such as multivariate adaptive regression spline modelling, partial dependence plots, and linear regression.
+R, Python, Alteryx, and Tableau were used.

   <!-- DATABASE -->
 ## An overview of the database
 The database covers 34 countries, over 200 regions, and a variety of climate conditions.
 More than a half the data are from the USA, followed by France, India, Spain, and Italy (panel b).
+The database used for our analysis can be found in the "data_used_for_analysis.csv" file.
+A larger database that includes additional variables is also publicly available in Zenodo (https://doi.org/10.5281/zenodo.7274381).

 <!-- Teaser Image 2 -->
 <br />